 Difference Between Male Betta Fish and Female Betta Fish When It Comes To Shrimp

-Both the male Betta and the female Betta can act aggressively or be peaceful fish around shrimp.
-Both male and female Betta tend to leave the bigger shrimp, like Amano shrimp and ghost shrimp, alone.
-There can be a difference when it comes to dwarf shrimp.
+The male and female Betta can act aggressively or be peaceful fish around shrimp.
+Both male and female Betta leave the bigger shrimp alone, like Amano shrimp and ghost shrimp, and there can be a difference when it comes to dwarf shrimp.

 Tips On How To Keep Your Shrimp Alive In A Betta Tank

-Keeping shrimp alive in a betta fish tank is a very different proposition from putting shrimp in a community tank or even a bowl.
+Keeping shrimp alive in a betta fish tank is very different from putting shrimp in a community tank or bowl.
 Shrimp in a betta aquarium has to contend with many things that don’t apply to other shrimp tanks: bettas are notoriously aggressive and territorial, and they’re prone to harassing their tank mates and eating whatever they can get their paws on.
-Bettas are, to put it bluntly, shrimp-eaters, and they’re going to treat your shrimp as lunch if you don’t take precautions.
+To put it bluntly, Bettas are shrimp-eaters, and they’re going to treat your shrimp as lunch if you don’t take precautions.
 These are the most important tips:

 - Keep your Betta well-fed but take care not to overfeed it.